cirosantilli/cpp-cheat/gcc/compilation-steps.md

 # Compilation steps

+To observe exactly what is one on each step, use:

+    gcc -v main.c

+The exact steps are determined by the spec file, <https://gcc.gnu.org/onlinedocs/gcc-4.8.1/gcc/Spec-Files.html> You can view the default with:

+    gcc -dumpspecs

+You can add your own specs after the default with:

+    gcc -specs=file

 `gcc` is a high level wrapper to multiple compilation steps which are done by different programs.

 Only expanded macros with the C preprocessor: